29 July 2019

 ● ‘Best-in-class’ investments: only investing in companies with the best ESG score compared to their competitors in a certain sector

 ● Active shareholdership sees the shareholder engage in permanent dialogue with the company.
 The shareholder (for example the manager of a sustainable investment fund) defends the ESG values at the general meetings of the company that they invest in.

 As an investor you’ll have the utmost assurance that your capital is 100% sustainably invested with an ‘exclusionary’ strategy.
 Both of the other investment strategies encourage sustainable thinking and acting, and this also influences others.
 Ethical investment works to foster sustainability across the entire community.
 It’s not unlike, for instance, the first supermarket that charged for plastic bags: now many others do the same and today it’s the most normal thing in the world.

 Most investment funds combine different strategies.
 ESG investing at ING also uses this approach.
 Whomever invests in ING, invests in sustainable change.
 The bank has established its own principles for responsible investment.

-ING never invests in companies that:
+ING does not invest in companies that:

 ING does invest in companies that: